webmarketingroi/optimizely-php/README.md

 try {

-    // If you use "authorization code" grant, use the following array.
+    // If you use the "authorization code" grant, use the following array.
     $oauthCredentials = array(
         'client_id' => 'YOUR_CLIENT_ID',
         'client_secret' => 'YOUR_CLIENT_SECRET',